-Trudie Biggers is a grant writer, oral historian, author, and artist who joined the LIFT-UP team because “No one should ever go hungry.”
-She has written and managed grants for various nonprofit organizations whose focuses include healthcare, historic preservation, housing insecurity, and social justice.
-As the former development director for a national monument, Trudie collaborated with multiple government agencies to ensure successful project completion.
+Trudie Porter Biggers is a grant writer, oral historian, author, and artist who joined LIFT-UP in July 2021.
+She has written and managed grants for nonprofit organizations focusing on hunger relief, housing insecurity, bullying prevention, social justice, and historic preservation.

 Jaid's position is brought to LIFT-UP through the partnership with United Way Battlement to the Bells’ AmeriCorps VISTA program.
 The Volunteer Program

 Specialist will engage with the public to strengthen awareness and engagement, across diverse

 communities, to support LIFT-UP’s mission through volunteerism.
 Jaid is a Colorado native, but has spent the last six years in Montana.
 She spent most of that time working with volunteer organizations such as Key Club and AIDSpirit USA.

 Courtney Raab joined the LIFT-UP team in June of 2021.
 Upon graduating from Northwest Kansas Technical College, Courtney has moved from Denver to Rifle to follow her administration career goals.
 Courtney has volunteered for multiple non-profits in the past so when the opportunity arises for her to join the LIFT-UP team she jumped on it.